API Reference¶

 ¶

-Uses exclusive file locking to prevent concurrent writes and read/write conflicts.
+Uses file locking to prevent concurrent write conflicts.

 Returns: